MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/README.md

 ## General introduction

-Microbial community structure and diversity, and population structure are fundamental aspects to understand evolution, niche adaptation and demographic history of bacterial species.
-As HGT sequencing has become cost effective and accessible, sequencing populations of bacteria across the whole genome provides unprecedented resolution to investigate within-host evolution, transmission history, and population structure.
-During the one week course the students will learn and apply bioinformatic techniques to analyze bacterial genomes, perform population genetic analyses and visualize their results.
-The goal is to become familiar with the bioinformatic analysis tools and to be able to utilize them in own research after the course.
+Microbial community structure, diversity, and population structure are fundamental aspects to understand evolution, niche adaptation and demographic history of bacterial species.
+As high-throughput sequencing has become cost effective and accessible, sequencing populations of bacteria across the whole metagenome provides unprecedented resolution to investigate within-host evolution, transmission history and population structure.
+Moreover, analysis of genetic content of microbial communities through metagenomics has become the mainstream methodology.
+During this one-week course you will learn and apply bioinformatic techniques to perform population genetics and study microbial communities with metagenomic approaches.
+The goal is to become familiar with the bioinformatic analysis tools and to be able to utilize them in your own research after the course.

+Everything is possible thanks to the support of CSC.

 ## Before the course